GraphXAIN: Narratives to Explain Graph Neural Networks: Methods

-Research in communication theory and psychology indicates that narrative-based explanations are more accessible and memorable than descriptive methods, making them effective for conveying scientific evidence to non-expert audiences \cite{dahlstrom}.
-Moreover, narratives are processed more rapidly by individuals without prior knowledge and are more engaging and persuasive, thereby enhancing trust and understanding of AI models \cite{dahlstrom, miller2017explainableaibewareinmates, martens2024tellstorynarrativedrivenxai}.
+Research in psychology and communication theory indicates that narrative-based explanations are more accessible and memorable than descriptive methods, making them effective for conveying scientific evidence to non-expert audiences \cite{dahlstrom, dahlstrom2018escaping, biecekposition}.
+Moreover, narratives are processed more rapidly by individuals without prior knowledge and are more engaging and persuasive, thereby enhancing trust and understanding of AI models \cite{miller2017explainable, martens2024tellstorynarrativedrivenxai, biecekposition}.

 Further, as narrative communication relies on contextual cause-and-effect relationships, it is considerably more challenging to fragment a narrative into smaller, meaningful segments without either significantly altering the interpretation of these segments or disrupting the coherence of the original narrative \cite{dahlstrom}.
 Consequently, narratives are often perceived as storytelling, characterised by a coherent structure comprising an introduction, main body, and conclusion.
 In contrast, descriptive, context-free communication can be readily fragmented into smaller units while still effectively conveying the necessary information \cite{dahlstrom}.
-The XAIstories \cite{martens2024tellstorynarrativedrivenxai} framework addresses aforementioned explanation limitations by enhancing the narrative communication of SHAP and CF explanations, aligning with the research on human-AI interactions \cite{dahlstrom, miller2017explainableaibewareinmates}.
+The XAIstories method addresses aforementioned explanation limitations by enhancing the narrative communication of SHAP and CF explanations, aligning with the research on human-AI interactions \cite{martens2024tellstorynarrativedrivenxai, miller2017explainable, biecekposition}.

-Having identified the need to distinguish between narrative and descriptive explanations in the context of XAI, we propose definitions for both terms, drawing on research from the social sciences \cite{dahlstrom, miller2017explainableaibewareinmates}.
+Having identified the need to distinguish between narrative and descriptive explanations in XAI, and drawing on social science research \cite{grice1975logic, dahlstrom, miller2017explainable, dahlstrom2018escaping}, we propose definitions for both terms:

 \begin{definition}[XAI Narrative] A XAI Narrative provides a structured, story-like representation of a model's prediction.
 Narrative explanations illustrate the relationships between key features in a context-dependent manner, providing a coherent and comprehensive understanding of how the model arrives at specific outcomes. \end{definition}